Detailing Vintage Racers

 Find the center of the car and work out from there.
 View the car

 from both sides for symmetry as a "double check".
-Remember to cover any
+Remember to

 other areas of the car which could be exposed to overspray.
 Proceed with